Habitat Restoration & Land Management

 Invasive Weed Removal

 After human development, invasive species are the second greatest cause of habitat loss in the world.
 In addition to displacing native plants and animals, invasives can increase fire risk and harbor pests.
 SEC staff created the model for eradication of Arundo (a highly invasive weed in Western streams) in California.
-Read more about invasives and SEC’s work to eliminate them locally.
+The SEC Restoration Crew also specializes in the removal of French broom, Himalayan blackberry, vinca, and English ivy in addition to Arundo.

 - CA Delta Conservancy